GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training: Conclusions and Limitations

 \section{Conclusions and Limitations}

-Sparse rewards remain a core challenge in multi-turn agent reinforcement learning.
-Previous process-guided approaches, such as GTR, depend on costly and possibly inaccessible external API models, which greatly limit their scalability and applicability.
-In this work, we introduce the GTR-Turbo framework, which leverages the merged checkpoint as a free teacher and provides thought guidance through either supervised fine-tuning or KL-regularized methods.
-This simple yet powerful enhancement enables true self-evolution, substantially reducing training time and cost while achieving comparable or even superior performance to GTR.
+Credit assignment with sparse rewards remains a core challenge in the multi-turn RL of VLM agents.
+Previous process-guided approaches, such as GTR, rely on costly and possibly inaccessible external API models, severely limiting their scalability and practicality.
+In this work, we introduce the GTR-Turbo framework, which leverages the merged checkpoint as a free teacher and provides thought guidance through either SFT or KL-regularized objectives.
+This simple yet powerful framework enables self-evolving agents while reducing training time and cost, and achieving comparable or even superior performance to GTR.
 By better unleashing the model's decision-making and reflective capabilities, GTR-Turbo offers a more practical and efficient paradigm for complex multi-turn visual agentic tasks.

-It is worth noting that GTR-Turbo is a self-contained training framework relying heavily on exploration and environmental feedback.
-Therefore, the base model needs a certain level of capability; otherwise, the lack of positive rewards may result in the passive exploration issue observed in GTR.
-For models with a limited initial success rate, traditional approaches that inject external knowledge remain necessary to achieve a rapid performance improvement.
+GTR-Turbo can be regarded as a bootstrapped training paradigm, which is feasible when external teacher models are inaccessible, or training data cannot be uploaded due to privacy concerns.
+However, in certain extreme scenarios in which the base model is too weak (e.g., an initial success rate of $<$5\%), self-improvement approaches can fail.
+Then traditional GTR is needed since an expensive but stronger external teacher can provide better guidance.
 Moreover, due to resource constraints, our experiments are primarily conducted on 7B models.
-Further research can investigate the performance of GTR-Turbo across different scales.
+Future research will verify the effectiveness of GTR-Turbo at different model sizes.